Thirteen Killed In Ivory Coast Landslip, Others Missing - UrduPoint

 "I have lost my three-year-old son and I am looking for his body," Aboubacar Dagnon said, after his wife's home was flattened.

-Another resident said a part of a hillock broke away and cascaded on homes at around 8:00 am after a drainage channel collapsed.
+Another resident said a part of a hillock broke away and cascaded down onto homes at around 8:00 am after a drainage channel collapsed.

 The rainy season in Abidjan began in May and normally lasts till the end of July.